 - This act created resistance in all the colonies and led them to organize in opposition groups.

-- Merchants organized and took the decision of boycotting British goods.
+- Merchants organized and decided against boycotting British goods.

 - An inter-colonial organization, the Sons of Liberty, made the activities of coordination and communion between colonies easier.